By Captain Scott “Fraz” Murie

 What is life like after being the “Big Skipper?”

 Just being able to be a part of the everyday home life without needing the use of satellite phones or long distance communications can be a different experience.
-There is a lot of sacrifice on the part of traveling captains, but it’s a sacrifice of choice.
-No one’s arm is twisted.
+There is a lot of sacrifice on the part of traveling captains.
+But it’s a sacrifice of choice.
+No arms are being twisted.
 It’s the love of the sport— almost an addiction—that motivates the sacrifice.
 To make the decision to step down from the helm is both difficult and huge in its ramifications.

 The list goes on.
 With these new careers, these captains are now more involved in family and community than ever before.
 As for me, when I need something done with my boat I always look for someone who knows the business.
-Usually, that is a guy who has spent many years at the helm and knows not only what I need, but what it takes to get my job done.
+Usually, that is a guy who has spent many years at the helm.
+That person not only knows what I need, but what it takes to get the job done.
 There’s a lot to be learned from these experienced captains.
 These guys have been there and done that, so listen closely to what they have to say and don’t be afraid to ask for their advice.
 There is a world of knowledge that comes from these “old salts.”
 So pay attention and you might learn something.